Khaiminh1902/Bazario/README.md

-# 🛒 Kindly
+# 🛒 Bazario
 **The chillest marketplace on the internet**

-Welcome to **Kindly** — a laid-back, location-aware marketplace where you can **buy cool stuff** and **sell your stuff** (like that PS5 your mom keeps telling you to throw away 🤣).
+Welcome to **Bazario** — a laid-back, location-aware marketplace where you can **buy cool stuff** and **sell your stuff** (like that PS5 your mom keeps telling you to throw away 🤣).
 Whether you're decluttering or browsing nearby gems, Kindly keeps it simple.

 ---